 We had a fantastic show this year at the Smithsonian Craft Show.
 The artists are all exquisite.
 We are very honored to have been included in the show. www.smithsoniancraftshow.org

 We had an exciting show this fall at the Visual Arts Center of Richmond (VA) 53rd Annual Craft + Design Show on November 17-19, 2017.
 The Loominarias booth won the Best Booth Design!
 Such an honor at a wonderful show.
 We hope to be back there in Virginia again next year.

-And this will be our 7th year at Columbus Winterfair, sponsored by Ohio Designer Craftsmen -- www.ohiocraft.org.
+And this was our 7th year at Columbus Winterfair, sponsored by Ohio Designer Craftsmen -- www.ohiocraft.org.
 It is the perfect place to do all your holiday shopping and support talented artists.
 Be there!

 Carrie May is now selling her hand-dyed Tencel scarf warps online!